Essential Nutrients to Support Thyroid function

 8. High cholesterol: Hypothyroidism can cause high cholesterol levels.

-It’s important to read about the science of thyroid and note that these symptoms can be caused by other medical conditions as well, so it’s important to speak with a healthcare provider for a proper diagnosis and treatment plan.
+It’s important to read about the science of thyroid and note that these hypothyroidism symptoms can be caused by other medical conditions as well.

 Related Posts